Third man factor

-The third man factor or third man syndrome refers to the reported situations where an unseen presence, such as a spirit, provides comfort or support during traumatic experiences.
+The third man factor or third person syndrome refers to reported situations where a perceived unseen presence, such as a spirit, provides comfort or support during a traumatic experience.
+It is most commonly experienced by mountain climbers.
+Solo sailors, shipwreck survivors, and polar explorers are also known to have reported the phenomenon.

 History

 Sir Ernest Shackleton, in his 1919 book South, described his belief that an incorporeal companion joined him and his men during the final leg of his 1914–1917 Antarctic expedition, which became stranded in pack ice for more than two years and endured immense hardships in the attempt to reach safety.
-Shackleton wrote, "during that long and racking march of thirty-six hours over the unnamed mountains and glaciers of South Georgia, it seemed to me often that we were four, not three".
+Shackleton wrote, "during that long and racking march of thirty-six hours over the unnamed mountains and glaciers of South Georgia, it seemed to me often that we were four, not three."
 His admission resulted in other survivors of extreme hardship coming forward and sharing similar experiences.

 Lines 359 through 365 of T. S. Eliot's 1922 modernist poem The Waste Land were inspired by Shackleton's experience, as stated by the author in the notes included with the work.
 It is the reference to "the third" in this poem that has given this phenomenon its name (when it could occur to even a single person in danger).

 In recent years, well-known adventurers like climber Reinhold Messner and polar explorers Peter Hillary and Ann Bancroft have reported experiencing the phenomenon.
 One study of cases involving adventurers reported that the largest group involved climbers, with solo sailors and shipwreck survivors being the second most common group, followed by polar explorers.
 A similar experience was documented by mountain climber Joe Simpson in his 1988 book Touching the Void, which recounts his near-death experience in the Peruvian Andes.
 Simpson describes "a voice" which encouraged him and directed him as he crawled back to base camp after suffering a horrible leg injury high on Siula Grande and falling off a cliff and into a crevasse.
 Some journalists have related this to the concept of a guardian angel or imaginary friend.
 Scientific explanations consider the phenomenon a coping mechanism or an example of bicameral mentality.
 The concept was popularized by a 2009 book by John G. Geiger, The Third Man Factor, which documents scores of examples.

 Modern psychologists have used the "third man factor" to treat victims of trauma.
-The "cultivated inner character" lends imagined support and comfort.
+The "cultivated inner character" lends support and comfort.